MukeshMB012/algoprep_git_demo/notes.md

 1. list of commits with user name, email address, date, time will appears.
 2. type q in case you won't find               PS C:\Users\Mukesh\Desktop\Git_demo>

-* git checkout (paste the commit code you get from git log)
+* git checkout commit-hash(paste the commit hash you get from git log)
+1. you can view how code looked like in a particular commit
-1. it will get you back to the situation of the code from where you picked the commit code.
+2. it will get you back to the situation of the code from where you picked the commit hash.

 * git branch
 1. list of branches will came
 2. select the branch
-3. type the git checkout + branch you selected
+3. type the git checkout + branch name you selected
-4. it will lend you to the code of that branch(or say the code of that timeline)
+4. it will lend you to the code of that branch(or say the code of that timeline) in short--> to go back to latest commit -> 'HEAD' type git branch -> check your branch name git checkout branch-name